spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 * [`echo-scheduler`](#echo-scheduler)
 * [`echo-replica`](#echo-replica)

-Although the logical Echo services still cannot be horizontally scaled, splitting the services will reduce the load on both.
+Although only the `echo-replica` service can be horizontally scaled, splitting the services will reduce the load on both.

 ### `echo-scheduler`